ec-builds/enterprise-homelab/projects/media-services-platform/architecture.md

 As the broader homelab matured, the workload was moved into the Proxmox virtualization environment and Jellyfin was redeployed according to the standardized Docker Compose service model.

-For a detailed example docker-compose config file see [Jellyfin Docker Compose YAML](../../configs/docker/jellyfin/docker-compose.yaml)
+For a detailed Docker Compose configuration example, see [Jellyfin Docker Compose YAML](../../configs/docker/jellyfin/docker-compose.yaml).

 ## Migration Strategy